arafay696/starter-laravel-angularjs/readme.md

-*arafay696/starter-laravel-angular has been upgraded to AngularJS 1.6.2.*

-*arafay696/starter-laravel-angular has been upgraded to Laravel 5.4.
-You can pull the changes and run* `composer update` *to merge the upgrade.*

 # Laravel and AngularJS Starter Application

 Repo for a starter application for a Single Page Application featuring the modern Laravel PHP framework (5.4) and front-end framework AngularJS.
 Just download and install and you have a good foundation for building any application.